-The University of Washington Department of Global Health, which bridges the Schools of Medicine (SOM) and Public Health (SPH), seeks up to two individuals to join our faculty as assistant teaching professors.
-The successful candidate(s) will be expected to perform with high motivation, activities that are impact-driven, creative and collaborative.
+The University of Washington Department of Global Health, which bridges the Schools of Medicine (SOM) and Public Health (SPH), seeks up to two individuals to join our faculty as Assistant Teaching Professors.
 Our department values and honors excellence in teaching, mentoring and service in order to achieve our mission: to improve health for all through research, education, training, and service; to understand and address the causes of disease and health inequities at multiple levels; and to collaborate with partners to develop and sustain locally-led, quality health systems, programs and policies.
-We are dedicated to hiring faculty who model the principles of diversity, equity, inclusion, anti-racism and the de-colonialization of global health through all elements of their academic portfolio.
+We are dedicated to hiring faculty who model the principles of diversity, equity, inclusion, anti-racism and the decolonization of global health through all elements of their academic portfolio.

-We invite applications for two faculty positions at the rank of Assistant Teaching Professor (non-tenure eligible) in the Department of Global Health.
+Position Description: We invite applicants for two faculty positions at the rank of Assistant Teaching Professor (non-tenure eligible) in the Department of Global Health.
 Each position is full time (100% FTE) within a 12-month service period, with 100% of salary covered by the School of Public Health Compensation Policy.
-The potential anticipated start date is as early as Spring 2022.
+The anticipated start of the position is the beginning of the 2023-24 academic year.
 The position is based in Seattle, Washington.
 Salary will be based on qualifications and experience.
 The successful applicant for this position will be expected to:

-- Support DGH mission and SPH and SOM priorities of advancing health equity, through teaching that focuses on evidence-based approaches to promote and improve health among diverse populations globally and domestically.
+- Support DGH mission and SPH and SOM teaching priorities of advancing health equitythrough instruction that focuses on evidence-based, antiracist and decolonizing approaches to promote and improve health for all.

-- Increase DGH instructional capacity and curriculum quality in a wide range of global health content and methodological areas by contributing to course development plans and course reviews in collaboration with Academic Programs and Student Services leadership.
+- Increase DGH instructional capacity and curriculum quality by contributing to course development plans and course reviews in collaboration with Academic Programs and Student Services leadership.

-- A record of high-quality and innovative teaching, including at least 3 years of teaching at the undergraduate and/or graduate level;
+- A record of high-quality and innovative teaching at the post-secondary level.

 All applicants are asked to submit:

-- A cover letter of approximately 600 words describing their future potential contributions to the UW Department of Global Health, community, and the field of global health, based on their past accomplishments, experiences, and leadership;
+- A cover letter of less than 1000 words describing your interests and how you will contribute to the UW Department of Global Health and the School of Public Health community, based on your expertise and past experiences;

 - An up-to-date curriculum vitae detailing teaching, mentorship, service, publications, honors, EDI trainings and activities, and leadership experiences.
 Please include in your CV a table detailing teaching experience using the following template for each course taught:

-- A Teaching Statement of less than 1000 words describing the applicant’s accomplishments and interests in teaching and mentoring and addressing the following prompt:
+- A Teaching Statement of less than 1000 words describing the applicant’s pedagogical approach and accomplishments in teaching and mentoring and addressing the following prompt:

-- Contact information for four (4) people willing to provide a letter of reference.
+- Contact information for three (3) people willing to provide a written letter of reference.
 Letters will only be requested during the final review stages.

 Review of applications will begin on December 13, 2022 (priority deadline) continuing until the position is filled.
-Applicants who submit all required documents by February 20, 2022 are guaranteed full consideration.
-Applications received after February 20, 2022 will be reviewed on a weekly basis at the discretion of the search committee until the position is filled or the search is closed.
+Applicants who submit by December 13, 2022 are guaranteed full consideration.
+Applications received after that date will be reviewed at the discretion of the search committee until the position is filled or the search is closed.
 Apply.interfolio.com/116320

 This institution is using Interfolio's Faculty Search to conduct this search.
 Applicants to this position receive a free Dossier account and can send all application materials, including confidential letters of recommendation, free of charge.
-Apply at https://apply.interfolio.com/100609.
+Apply.interfolio.com/116320

 Search Manager Contact Information